lukaramishvili/bookbinder/README.md

 # bookbinder

-> Book layout design software (designed books are ready for commercial printing)
+> * Book layout design software (designed books are ready for commercial printing)
-> Per-customer placeholders allow automatically personalizing the books for each customer
+> * Per-customer placeholders allow automatically personalizing the books for each customer
-> Can be used for any type of layer-based vector/bitmap design
+> * Can be used for any type of layer-based vector/bitmap design

 # Features

-> No DPI restriction
+> * No DPI restriction
-> Placeholders for personalizeable content
+> * Placeholders for personalizeable content
-> Automatization of personalized content generation
+> * Automatization of personalized content generation
-> Double-sided book support
+> * Double-sided book support
-> Customizeable gutters/margins (requires support on backend side)
+> * Customizeable gutters/margins (requires support on backend side)
+> * Fullscreen editor

 ## Build Setup (Vue / npm scripts)